- International wire payments

 Void check service fees

-Check payment is lost in the mail, has not been received by the vendor and has not been returned to sender.
+A check payment that is lost in the mail, has not been received by the vendor, and has not been returned to sender (Bill.com).

-- There will be a $25.00 service fee to issue a stop payment on an uncleared check
+- If you choose to void the lost check before the 90 day auto-void, there will be a $25.00 service fee to issue a stop payment

-- Higher fee for higher risk because check has not been returned to us and we have to take steps to ensure the check isn't cashed
+- Higher fee for these check voids, compared to returned checks, because there is a higher risk when check has not been returned to us by USPS and we have to take steps to ensure the check isn't cashed

-Check payment was sent to an incorrect address and was sent back to Bill.com by the post office.
+A check payment that was sent to an incorrect address and was sent back to Bill.com by the post office.

 - There will be a $3 service fee to void and reissue a check returned to Bill.com by the USPS

-- Lower fee for lower risk because the check has been returned to us and we can destroy it, no chance of it being cashed
+- There's a lower fee for lower risk on these because the check has been returned to us and we can destroy it, so there's no chance of it being cashed, but there is a cost to reissue.

 Fees do not apply to: